 How much do you need to adjust the content to the regional or local requirements?
 In other words, how much is the Scandinavian recipient different from the German one?
 Are there any other stark differences in how you target your existing and potential new customers depending on their countries?

 We do localise our content for the different markets.
 Depending on the content format, we choose between a localised translation or a local text production.
 When we collaborate with international celebrity influencers, a translation makes more sense.
 Working with native editors is more effective when we address topics with high local impact.
-For example, sunglasses or beach wear: These are products that are more relevant in the southern European countries.
+For example, sunglasses or beach bags: These are products that are more relevant in the southern European countries.
 In the Nordic countries timing, context and relevance differ.
 Our content considers this, as well as cultural differences.

 We’ve all heard that ‘Content is King’, but there is still lots of low quality, cliché, unengaging stuff around us.
 Based on your expertise, what does it take to create truly exceptional content?
 What is the ‘must-do’?